MJoergen/formal/one_stage_fifo/README.md

 of the FIFO, regardless of whether the FIFO is empty or full.

-Although not strictly necessary for the correct operation of this protocol, I've added an additional constraint: When the upstream has asserted VALID, and READY is not yet asserted, the signals DATA and VALID are required to remain unchanged, until the data transfer has completed.
+Although not strictly necessary for the correct operation of this protocol, I've added two additional constraints: When the upstream has asserted VALID, and READY is not yet asserted, the signals DATA and VALID are required to remain unchanged, until the data transfer has completed.
 In other words, the sender may not "change its mind" once it has announced that data is waiting.
 This requirement is not strictly necessary, but is kind of "common sense".
 However, it does mean the sender is not able to "abort" a transfer.

+The second requirement is that once a consumer asserts ready, then the ready signal must remain asserted until new data is received.
+The idea is that the only reason a consumer will become not ready is by receiving new data.

 One thing to note about this protocol is that the upstream READY signal (back towards the producer) is often combinatorial, whereas the downstrean VALID and